-Prioritize scientific name over synonym in display order of species search
+Prioritize scientific name over synonym and names in other languages in species search

 Currently, it seems that synonyms and scientific names have “equal weight” in terms of display order when a user enters species names into a search box.
 This can result in a situation where a species with a synonym which includes the scientific name of another species is displayed before it if it has more observations.